webplatform/docs-wpd/discuss/index.md

 ==Public mailing list==

-Our public mailing list, [mailto:public-webplatform@w3.org public-webplatform@w3.org], is for article organization, changes to common templates or forms, soliciting feedback, and setting new norms.
+Our public mailing list, '''[mailto:public-webplatform@w3.org public-webplatform@w3.org]''', is for article organization, changes to common templates or forms, soliciting feedback, and setting new norms.
 It's also where we announce things like upcoming Doc Sprints (which everyone is welcome to join).
 You can [http://lists.w3.org/Archives/Public/public-webplatform/ subscribe to the list here].
 You do not need a W3C account to join or send messages.

 ==Q&A==

-Please visit our [http://talk.webplatform.org/forums/ Q&A page].
+Please visit our '''[http://talk.webplatform.org/forums/ Q&A page]'''.

 This is a Q&A forum where you can post questions and get them answered by other members of the community.
 You can get questions voted up and down so they will appear higher or lower in the answer list depending on how popular they are, so keep discussions high quality and on topic.